jpsl1/End-to-End-Data-Analytics-Portfolio/README.md

 notebook2_modeling_and_risk_analysis.ipynb
 validation.ipynb

+Laboratory automation/

-Laboratory automation – Python workflow for quantitative ELISA analysis using a 4PL model
+Python workflow for quantitative ELISA analysis using a 4PL model

 ```